dasc-lab/hri_xavier_script/README.md

 - a ground rover in Differential Drive mode
   - A Raspberry Pi as the processing unit for the rover
   - [Orange Cube](https://docs.px4.io/main/en/flight_controller/cubepilot_cube_orange.html)
 - [Vicon Coordinate System](https://www.vicon.com/) that provides real time information about the pose of the robot.
-Note that a minimum of three 'Vicon Pearls would be needed'.
+Note that a minimum of three 'Vicon Pearls' would be needed.

 ## Software Prerequisites